How To Stop Throwing Food Out Of The Fridge: Jamie Oliver’s Tips

 Manufacturers understandably set this date with great care.
 Jamie advises strictly adhere to the shelf life of meat and fish products, and in other cases, rely on the appearance and taste of food.

 The product is examined at least three times, after manufacture, at the time of the expiration date, and after some time.
-All tests confirm the absence of pathogenic microorganisms, dangerous bacteria, yeast, mold.
+All tests show that there are no hazardous bacteria, yeast, mold, or other pathogenic microorganisms.
 This means that in most cases, a delay of 2-3 days is completely harmless if it is not meat or fish.

 Milk and dairy products, mayonnaise, margarine, vegetable oil creams, confectionery